logicly-au/docs.iar-dst.online/level-of-care/level-of-care-5.rst

 Definition
 ------------

-specialist mental healthcare usually includes intensive team-based specialist assessment and intervention (typically state/territory mental health services) with involvement from a range of different types of mental health professionals, including case managers, psychiatrists, social workers, occupational therapists, psychologists and drug and alcohol workers.
+Specialist mental healthcare usually includes intensive team-based specialist assessment and intervention (typically state/territory mental health services) with involvement from a range of different types of mental health professionals, including case managers, psychiatrists, social workers, occupational therapists, psychologists and drug and alcohol workers.
 This level also often includes more intensive care provided by GPs.